vedantkesharia/codelockr-npm-package/README.md

 <h2><strong>Available Ciphers</strong></h2>

-<p><strong>codelockr</strong> offers a rich set of cipher implementations, each with its own encryption and decryption methods.
+<p><strong>codelockr</strong> offers a rich set of cipher implementations, each with its own encryption methods.
 Here's a table outlining the supported ciphers and how to use them:</p>

 <table>
   <thead>